-International Standards on Auditing in the UK (ISAs (UK)) require us to communicate on a timely basis all facts and matters that may have a bearing on our independence.

-- 7. We confirm that we will comply with Financial Reporting Council's (FRC) Revised Ethical Standard (June 2016).
+- 6. International Standards on Auditing in the UK (ISAs (UK)) require us to communicate on a timely basis all facts and matters that may have a bearing on our independence. - 7.
+We confirm that we comply with the Financial Reporting Council's (FRC) Ethical Standards.
 In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way. - 8.
-Scott-Moncrieff provides advisory services to the College on tax matters.
-The expected non-audit fee for this work in 2017/18 is £6,000. - We set out in Appendix 2 our assessment and confirmation of independence.
+Scott-Moncrieff provides advisory services to the College on VAT matters.
+The expected non-audit fee for this work in 2019/20 is £4,000. - 9.
+We set out in Appendix 2 our assessment and confirmation of independence.